Part of our Grow Your Greens Series

 Loose leafed lettuce will store 7-10 days in a crisper.

-Head lettuce will store 1-3 weeks in crisper
+Head lettuce will store 1-3 weeks in the crisper

 To read the other articles in our Growing Your Greens series, click on the name below: